python/cpython/Doc/library/csv.rst

    whose keys are given by the optional *fieldnames* parameter.

    The *fieldnames* parameter is a :term:`sequence`.
-If *fieldnames* is omitted, the values in the first row of the *csvfile* will be used as the fieldnames.
+If *fieldnames* is omitted, the values in the first row of file *f* will be used as the fieldnames.
 Regardless of how the fieldnames are determined, the ordered dictionary preserves their original ordering.